Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 * Instance-level field of an object
 * Method-level local or argument variable.

-In virtual machines, variables are represented as entries in virtual memory segments:
+Variable scopes are represented in the virtual machine as virtual memory segments and variables are stored as entries in them:

 | Segment  | Role                                                  |
 |----------|-------------------------------------------------------|